TheMariday/marimapper/README.md

 - [ ] [LCM](https://lcm-proj.github.io/lcm/)

-## Step 3: Capture a 2D map
+## Step 3: Start scanning!

-Set up your LEDs in front of your camera and run `python scripts/capture_sequence.py my_scan --backend fadecandy`

-Change `--backend` to whatever backend you're using

-This will produce a timestamped CSV file in the `my_scan` folder with led index, u and v values.

-Run `python scripts/visualise.py <filename>` to visualise 2D or 3D map files.

-## Step 4: Construct a 3D map

 [It's time to thunderize!](https://youtu.be/-5KJiHc3Nuc?t=121)

-To create a 3D map, run `capture_sequence` multiple times from different views of your LEDs, this can either be done by moving your webcam around your LEDs or rotating your LEDs.
+run `python marimapper.py my_scan --backend fadecandy`
+Change `fadecandy` to whatever backend you're using and `my_scan` to whatever you want to call your scan

+Set up your LEDs so most of them are in view and when you're ready, type `y` when prompted with `Start scan? [y/n]`

+This will turn each LED on and off in turn, do not move the camera or leds during capture!

+If you just want a 2D map, this is where you can stop!
+Run `python scripts/view_2d_map.py my_scan/...` to visualise your map replacing `...` with the map name.

+To capture a 3D map, rotate your leds or move your webcam to a new position

 > [!TIP]
-> You can move your webcam to wherever you like as long as some of your leds are mostly in view
+> As long as some of your leds are mostly in view, you can move your webcam to wherever you like!
 > Try and get at least 3 views between 6° - 20° apart

-Once you have a selection of 2D maps captured with the `capture_sequence.py` script, run `python scripts/reconstruct.py my_scan`

-This may take a while, however once complete will generate `reconstruction.csv` in the `my_scan` folder.
+Once you have at least 2 2d maps, a new window will appear showing the reconstructed 3D positions of your LEDs.

+If it doesn't look quite right, add some more scans!

 Here is an example reconstruction of Highbeam's body LEDs